DecruKeanu/WebApp/README.md

 # project-DecruKeanu

-This project uses the Hyrule-Compendium-API.
-The reason that this API is used is because it consist of a lot of data, fits the DAE profile and is possible to show in 2 windows.
-The finished project is able to show the items sorted by category in one window and when an item is pressed it is possible to show it with more information in another window.
+This project pareses data from an online API and displays it to the user.
+This project uses the modelview pattern.
+The API that has been used in this project is called the Hyrule-Compendium-API.
+This API has been chosen since it contains a lot of different datas.
+The project is able to show the items sorted by category in a overview window as well as show an item more in detail in a seperate window.

-You can change between local and online repository by changing ICompendiumRepository in OverviewVM to CompendiumApiRepository for online data and to CompendiumLocalRepository for offline data (which is more limited).
+It is possible to switch to a local backup version for the data by changing ICompendiumRepository in OverviewVM to CompendiumLocalRepository.
+This data is more limited but works as intended.

 API LINK: https://github.com/gadhagod/Hyrule-Compendium-API